mykalamos/Programming/Memory/LOH.md

 - If it takes two cycles to clear one byte, it takes 170,000 cycles to clear the smallest large object.
 - Clearing the memory of a 16-MB object on a 2-GHz machine takes approximately 16 ms. That's a rather large cost.

-### Collection cost.
+### Collection cost

-    Because the LOH and generation 2 are collected together, if either one's threshold is exceeded, a generation 2 collection is triggered.
-If a generation 2 collection is triggered because of the LOH, generation 2 won't necessarily be much smaller after the GC.
-If there's not much data on generation 2, this has minimal impact.
-But if generation 2 is large, it can cause performance problems if many generation 2 GCs are triggered.
-If many large objects are allocated on a temporary basis and you have a large SOH, you could be spending too much time doing GCs.
-In addition, the allocation cost can really add up if you keep allocating and letting go of really large objects.
+- The LOH and gen2 are collected together, if either one's threshold is exceeded
+- If gen2 is large, it can cause performance problems if many gen2 GCs are triggered
+- If many large objects are allocated on a temporary basis and you have a large SOH, you could be spending too much time doing GCs.

-    Array elements with reference types.
+### Array elements with reference types

-    Very large objects on the LOH are usually arrays (it's very rare to have an instance object that's really large).
-If the elements of an array are reference-rich, it incurs a cost that is not present if the elements are not reference-rich.
-If the element doesn't contain any references, the garbage collector doesn't need to go through the array at all.
-For example, if you use an array to store nodes in a binary tree, one way to implement it is to refer to a node's right and left node by the actual nodes:
+- Very large objects on the LOH are usually arrays (it's very rare to have an instance object that's really large)
+- If the elements of an array are reference-rich, it incurs a cost that is not present if the elements are not reference-rich.
+- If the element doesn't contain any references, the garbage collector doesn't need to go through the array at all.

+- Allocate a pool of large objects that you reuse instead of allocating temporary ones

+TBC